vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Thursday` ⚡⚡⚡
+Have an amazing `Friday` ⚡⚡⚡

-Did you know Today on `15th October`
+Did you know Today on `16th October`
 ```
-“China became the third country to launch a staffed space mission.”
-(Year: 2003)
+“China detonated its first atomic bomb.”
+(Year: 1964)
 ```